 As far as transport is concerned, Peru is fairly safe.
 Just make sure you use registered taxis that are available in brightly lit, populated areas.
 Try to avoid taxis situated in dim back streets.

-It's the same principle as in any city - take a little bit more caution at night, keep alert and have your wits about you, and you should be fairly safe. over 5 years ago
+It's the same principle as in any city - take a little bit more caution at night, keep alert and have your wits about you, and you should be fairly safe. almost 6 years ago

 Jesse is very right, I went there in 2004 for the first time my family living there and all it was a huge culture shock, but the people are extremely friendly, yet again you need to be real careful with whats going on around you because one little bump with someone expert your wallet would be gone, also exchanging money you would need to be real careful with people on the streets that are afiliated with some exchange houses that look legit but sort of work together and may give you false bills and if you do come back another day they wont do anything for you, so just study the notes and know what the fake one looks.